 Awards under the Company's Stock Incentive Plan are purely discretionary, are not based upon any specific formula and may or may not be granted in any given fiscal year.
 For the past three years, we have granted time-based restricted stock to various employees, including our executive officers, in early January during our regularly scheduled meetings of the Compensation Committee during which the Committee reviews executive compensation.
-Consistent with this practice, we granted restricted stock awards to our executive officers in January 2013, 2012 and 2011 as follows:
+Consistent with this practice, we granted restricted stock awards to our executive officers in January 2015, 2014 and 2013 as follows:

-Name 2013 2012 2011
+Name 2015 2014 2013

-Richard A. Hubbell 75,000 75,000 75,000
+Richard A. Hubbell 75,000 56,250 75,000

-Ben M. Palmer 45,000 45,000 45,000
+Ben M. Palmer 45,000 33,750 45,000

-R. Randall Rollins 75,000 75,000 75,000
+R. Randall Rollins 75,000 56,250 75,000

-Linda H. Graham 25,000 22,500 22,500
+Linda H. Graham 25,000 18,750 25,000

 The amount of the aggregate stock based awards to our executive officers in any given year is influenced by the Company's overall performance.
 The amount of each grant to our executive officers is influenced in part by the Committee's subjective assessment of each individual's respective contributions to achievement of the Company's long-term goals and objectives.
 In evaluating individual performance for these purposes, the Committee considers the overall contributions of executive management as a group and the Committee's subjective assessment of each individual's relative contribution to that performance rather than specific aspects of each individual's performance over a short-term period.
-It is our expectation to continue yearly grants of restricted stock awards although we reserve the right to modify or discontinue this or any of our other compensation practices at any time.
+We expect to continue yearly grants of restricted stock awards although we reserve the right to modify or discontinue this or any of our other compensation practices at any time.